bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-In JavaScript, a variable is a container for a value.
+<p>In JavaScript, a variable is a container for a value.
 And a value can be many
-things: a number, or a string, an object or a complex function.
+things: a number, or a string, an object or a complex function.</p>

-With variables, the value in the container can change, and to use a variable you first have to declare it.
+<p>With variables, the value in the container can change, and to use a
+variable you first have to declare it.
 Let's see some examples!
-You can declare a variable using the keyword &quot;var&quot;, and followed by the name of the variable, or you can also use the keyword &quot;let&quot;, that came with ES6, with JavaScript version 6.
+You can declare a variable using the keyword &quot;var&quot;, and followed by the name of the variable, or you can also use the keyword &quot;let&quot;, that came with ES6, with JavaScript version 6.</p>

-Before ES6, you could only use &quot;var&quot;.
-There are small differences that I will explain later, but for the moment you can use &quot;var&quot; or you can use &quot;let&quot;.
+<p>Before ES6, you could only use &quot;var&quot;.
+There are small differences that
+I will explain later, but for the moment you can use &quot;var&quot; or you can use &quot;let&quot;.
 Once a variable is declared, you must initialize the variable, this is where you give it a value.
 And this is done by using the equal sign.
-As you can see, the console.log will display in the console the value of the variable &quot;myName&quot;.
+As you can see, the console.log will display in the console the value of the variable &quot;myName&quot;.</p>

-You can also initialize and declare a variable at the same time.
-You see, I declare a variable called myDog and I gave it a name: Rex.
+<p>You can also initialize and declare a variable at the same time.
+You see, I
+declare a variable called myDog and I gave it a name: Rex.
 Also, you can use these variables in instructions, in expressions like: &quot;the name of my dog is&quot;.
-You can use the "+" operator for concatenating strings, because "myDog" is a string, and in that case you will see: &quot;the name of my dog is&quot; ...followed by the value of the "myDog" variable.
+You can use the "+" operator for concatenating strings, because "myDog" is a string, and in that case you will see: &quot;the name of my dog is&quot; ...followed by the value of the "myDog" variable.</p>

-There are also naming rules and conventions for variables.
-You can give to variables names like "x", "y", "z".
+<p>There are also naming rules and conventions for variables.
+You can give
+to variables names like "x", "y", "z".
 If they are just single, one-word names, you use lowercase.
 But the convention, when you start using composed words, is to use the &quot;lower camel case&quot; syntax.
 If your variable